Museums – valuable historic landmark buildings preserved to house cultural artifacts and works of art.

-Sometimes, the museums we work in are “house” museums – properties of historical value because of the events that took place there, or because they represent an historic building style (like the Webb Deane Stevens Museum in Old Wethersfield, CT).
+Sometimes, the museums we work in are “house” museums – properties of historical value because of the events that took place there, or because they represent a historic building style, such as the Mark Twain House and Museum, in Hartford, CT.

 And sometimes, as in the case of the Wadsworth Atheneum, we are working in a building designed to be an art museum.